aerialasf/EML.lua/README.md

     debug = false,
     firstonly = true,
 }
-local EML = require(game.ServerStorage.EML)  -- Example of how to load the library
+local EML = loadstring(game:HttpGet("https://raw.githubusercontent.com/aerialasf/EML.lua/refs/heads/main/Main.lua"))()  -- Example of how to load the library

-local moveset = EML:Create() -- How to make a moveset moveset:Set("Move1", { -- How to set a property
+local moveset = EML:Create("ExampleMoveset") -- How to make a moveset

+moveset:Set("Move1", { -- How to set a property
     "AnimationId",
     {}, -- Animation details